 Introduction to the book of Zephaniah:

-dailyaudiobible.com is home base, its the website, its where you find out what’s going on around here.
+dailyaudiobible.com is home base and that’s where you find out what’s going on around here.

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There is a link on the homepage.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if the mail is your preference, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible here in these last days of the year, thank you profoundly, humbly, with…with a full heart.
+Thank you for your partnership.
+So, there’s a link on the homepage.
+If you’re using the Daily Audio Bible app you can press the Give button in the upper-right hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request or comment you can hit the Hotline button in the app, the little red button at the top or you can dial 877-942-4253.

 And that is it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.